nelantone/okrs_evolgo/README.md

     - Story 2
     - Story 3

+  11. Add instructions for http request/endpoints and run the project:

-  11. Add jwt authentication for user? ** Pending!
+  12. - Add jwt authentication for user?
+      - Think about how to fix endpints whithout passing user_id as params(we have already the ids on the route)
+      - add symboles related to status number and test it {not_started:0.0, in_progress:0.5, completed:1.0}

+  ** 12 is Pending!
     ``

 </details>